Tips For Taking Your Cat On Vacation With You

-There are anti-nausea medications for cats available, so if your pet is prone to car sickness, consult with your veterinarian about possible treatment.
-No matter what, keep your pet in his carrier, and strap the carrier to the car seat using a seat belt in order to keep him safe in the event of an accident.
+There are anti-nausea medications for felines, so if your pet is prone to car sickness, consult with your veterinarian about possible treatments.
+And, no matter what, keep your kitty in his carrier, and strap the carrier to the car’s seat using a seatbelt in order to help keep him safe in the event of an accident.

 Tips for Traveling by Plane

-If you absolutely must put your pet in cargo, you need to be sure you purchase an appropriate carrier that’s properly labeled with your information and destination so that you can be reunited with your pet if he’s accidentally misplaced at any point during your travels.
+If you absolutely must put your pet in cargo, you need to be sure you purchase an appropriate carrier that’s properly labeled with your information and destination so you can be reunited with your pet if he’s accidentally misplaced at any point during your travels.

 Book a Pet-Friendly Hotel

 Many hotels don’t allow pets, so your choices may be limited.
 Again, when it comes to traveling with your kitty, it’s all about doing plenty of research in advance so you’ll know where to go and what to expect.
 By searching for a pet-friendly hotel, you can rest assured that you and your companion will have a clean and safe place to stay while you’re on vacation together.